How Much Should I Feed My Puppy? A Complete Puppy Feeding Guide with Chart

 If you have a large breed puppy, he may benefit from a large breed-specific puppy formula.
 Small breeds can also benefit from small breed-specific puppy formulas.
 Regardless of breed size, the food should be complete and balanced for growing puppies.

 The difference in formulas comes down to the unique needs of large and small breeds.
-Large dogs have a higher risk of joint problems, so a large breed puppy food may include additional nutrients to support their growing joints.
+Large dogs have a higher risk of developing joint problems, so a large breed puppy food should include proper levels of nutrients to support their healthy growth and development.

 Small breeds may prefer smaller kibble so they can more easily chew their food, which helps ensure they get all the nutrients they need.